albansims/Dublin-Real-Estate/README.md

 # Dublin-Real-Estate
-Teaching myself data analysis skill using a dataset of rental property prices in Dublin
+Teaching myself data analysis using a dataset of rental property prices in Dublin